Compiled by Tina

 This is Justus' first book, about "a young boy's life in the Cumberland Mountains during the early part of this century."

 Peter Pocket and his Pickle Pup.
 Illus.
 Jean Tamburine.
 New York: Holt, 1953.
-141 pp. Click on thumbnail at right for larger image.
+141 pp. Click on thumbnail at left for larger image.

 Peter Pocket's Book, including Peter Pocket and Peter Pocket's Luck.
 Illus.
 Mabel Pugh.
 Garden City, NY: Doubleday, Doran,1934.
 127 & 118 pp. Junior Books.
 Rpt.
 Doubleday, 1938.